FroggerHH/ParticleReplacerManager/README.md

 The manager also has documentation for each function and each variable used there.
 To see it, you need to add ```ParticleReplacerManager.pdb``` and ```ParticleReplacerManager.xml``` files to your project.

 ### Merging the DLLs into your mod
-Download the ParticleReplacer.dll from the release section to the right.
+Download the ParticleReplacerManager.dll from the release section to the right.
 Including the DLLs is best done via ILRepack (https://github.com/ravibpatel/ILRepack.Lib.MSBuild.Task).
 You can load this package (ILRepack.Lib.MSBuild.Task) from NuGet.

 If you have installed ILRepack via NuGet, simply create a file named ILRepack.targets in your project and copy the following content into the file